Golden Jubilee of Elizabeth II: Jubilee commemorations

 A number of activities marking the Queen's Golden Jubilee as Queen of New Zealand, the Queen's first visit to New Zealand as Sovereign in 1953–54, and subsequent royal visits, took place in New Zealand.

 "Queen Elizabeth II has been Queen of New Zealand for fifty years and is held in warm regard by New Zealanders.
 It is fitting that we honour her on the occasion of the Golden Jubilee", said Prime Minister Helen Clark.

 NZ Post issued a set of Golden Jubilee and Royal Visit stamps.
-The Reserve Bank, issued a commemorative Royal Visit coin in October 2001.
+The Reserve Bank of New Zealand issued a commemorative Royal Visit coin in October 2001.

 The Queen's Birthday and Golden Jubilee Honours 2002 were announced on 3 June.

 An ecumenical service of thanksgiving for the Golden Jubilee was held on 7 June at the Wellington Cathedral of St Paul.
-The service was attended by the Governor-General and representatives of the government and the New Zealand Defence Force.
+The service was attended by the Governor-General Silvia Cartwright and representatives of the government and the New Zealand Defence Force.
 Members of the public were also encouraged to attend.

 Parliament's Visitor Centre displayed memorabilia of royal visits of past one hundred years.
 The Ministry for Culture and Heritage hosted an online exhibition on the 1953-54 visit on its website.
 New Zealanders were asked to submit the memories of the royal visit exhibition to highlight the importance of royal visits for many people.

 Te Papa, the national museum, hosted a major exhibition on the 1953-54 royal visit which opened in May 2003.

 Royal tour

-Following her tour of Jamaica, the Queen next toured New Zealand, making stops in Auckland, Taupo, Christchurch, and Wellington.
+Following her tour of Jamaica, the Queen next toured New Zealand, making stops in Auckland, Taupō, Christchurch, and Wellington.
 She and the Duke of Edinburgh arrived in the country on 22 February, just after Prime Minister Helen Clark said in a speech that she felt it "inevitable that New Zealand will become a republic."
 The royal couple were greeted by the Governor-General and other officials when they disembarked from the Royal Flight; Clark was absent, as she was at a meeting of centre-left leaders in Stockholm, Sweden.
 A low turn out was reported to see the Queen when she arrived at the airport, while an estimated 4,000 people came to view the Queen in Auckland.
 During the tour, the Queen met the world's first transsexual MP Georgina Beyer.

 The Queen was presented with a gift from the government and people of New Zealand of the Dictionary of New Zealand Biography and the New Zealand Historical Atlas.